 The highway, rolling through vast darkness for hundreds of miles at a time, is punctuated intermittently with small roadside towns lit up with bright LED lights.
 The blazing signs advertise food, rest, karaoke—signs that provide some salvation from the dark.

-“a window was opened, an invitation to begin the critical project of analysis and cultural reconstruction was offered.
+I have taken particular inspiration from the writings of Michael Taussig, and his reflections on the possibilities of language and art.
+“When it was enthusiastically pointed out within memory of our present Academy that race or gender or nation ... were so many social constructions,” Taussig writes in Mimesis and Alterity, “a window was opened, an invitation to begin the critical project of analysis and cultural reconstruction was offered.
 And one still feels its power even though what was nothing more than an invitation, a preamble to investigation has, by and large, been converted instead into a conclusion.”

 The oft-levied criticism that something or other is a “social construct” doesn’t look beyond the fact that metaphysics and abstractions can be socially constructed.
 If our reality is continuously created by how we talk and think and imagine, Taussig argues, we should be able to change it by creating new ways of talking and thinking and imagining.
-So this project is really about trying to imagine a different future in order to expand the possibilities of the present.

 Part of the anxiety of the present moment—a global pandemic, the largest civil rights uprising in decades, still-unmitigated environmental catastrophe—is that it feels very difficult to have any sense of what the world will look like next year, much less in a century.
 But despite this, it is possible to picture the futuristic: flying cars, robots, sleek glass buildings and elevated trains; some kind of technological utopia.